1 Sponsored Online Programs Available

 An associates degree in fashion merchandising can be your final frontier or a step toward more education.
 Many students transfer their degree to a four-year college.
 At a four-year college, you can a bachelor of arts or bachelor of science degree in a field connected to fashion merchandising.
 If you earn an A.A. in fashion design, for example, you might earn a B.S. in business.
 Or, if you earn an A.S. in fashion merchandising, you might earn a B.A. in the same subject.

-Careers and Potential Earnings for Fashion Merchandising Professionals
+Careers for Fashion Merchandising Professionals

 Here are some things fashion merchandisers and others in the industry do: